vivekruhela/miRSim/README.md

                         (extra region outside seed region) out of total generated sequence. (default: None)
 ```

+## Steps to generate Synthetic data

+### Using pre-exieting databases such as miRBase or piRNAdb
+You can download the sequence fasta file (.fasta) and their genomic location (.gff) from the miRBase/piRNAdb database to generate the synthetic data.
+(Example shown below)

 ### Example
 (A) Basic Example: If you want to prepare the synthetic data having total number of sequences = 50000 and contains standard miRNA (let's say 50% i.e. 25000 sequences) and non-miRNAs (let's say 50% i.e. 25000 sequences)